 Just nail up with a nailer (add glue if needed), and it’s pretty much self-explanatory.
 A quick and eye-pleasing fix for sure.
 I loved seeing my guys work together.

 Projects like this are a great learning experience.
 Bonus is my son loves being able to help in his own space.
 And we can finally see our boys bedroom makeover coming together.

 Much better, right?

 We could have stained the wood, but I wanted this room to feel as big as possible and raise the look of that ceiling.
 We painted with the HomeRight Heavy Duty Paint Sprayer.
 I can’t tell you the time savings a sprayer affords.
 It’s WONDERFUL!
 Without it, we would have had to roll the ceiling and then back-brush into the grooves.
 That, my friend, can make for one sore neck and back.

 After the ceiling came the walls turn for our boys bedroom.
 I originally pick out this Universal Gray by Glidden before we did our bathroom remodel.
 However, when I see the color and how cool and refreshing it is, I decide to use it in there first.
 You can see our bathroom remodel over here.

 I had a big helper in my job and wouldn’t have it any other way. ♥

 Now onto the furniture for our boys bedroom.
 Since we’re going with an industrial feel, I want to take the bunk bed and make it look like a rack found in a warehouse.
 We receive this bunk set free off of Freecycle, and then later receive the rails from there too.
 Adding them on is easy.

 There isn’t any way I am going to brush all those board faces.
 However, I whip out my hand-dandy HomeRight Finish Max Fine Finish Sprayer and painting is on lickety-split.

-Here’s the bed done with its base coat of an eggshell gray I found in the seconds stash at Home Depot.
+Here’s the bed done with its base coat of an eggshell gray I found in the seconds stash at a home improvement store.
 To create an industrial feel, I’m going to use my faux zinc/galvanized steel technique.

 I can’t show you yet, but I LOVE how it came out. (stay tuned!!)